-Growing up to 50 feet tall with a 25 foot spread, Aspen trees produce root systems that grow well past their drip lines in search of nutrients, oxygen and moisture.
+Growing up to 50 feet tall with a 25 foot spread, aspen trees produce root systems that grow well past their drip lines in search of nutrients, oxygen and moisture.
 As a result, your nearby garden may have small sprouts emerging from the soil.
-Diligently prune these growths away with garden shears before they grow too large to cut by hand.
-Be sure to first disinfect the shears before pruning, as with any plant.
-A household disinfect will work, or you can make a solution, such as by mixing one part water and nine parts chlorine bleach.
-Discard the suckers far away from your garden.
-Any pieces that fall to the ground can potentially root and propagate the tree in an undesired location.
+Diligently pull or prune these growths away with garden shears before they grow too large to cut by hand.

 Deep Watering and Pruning Aspens

 Aspens use their spreading roots as a self-preservation tactic, especially when under stress.
 To prevent stress, maintain a healthy tree by allowing the soil to dry between irrigation sessions.
 When you do water, however, thoroughly saturate the entire root system to force the roots downward for moisture absorption.

 Aspens that are not severely pruned or disturbed at root level through cultivation have less sprouts emerging from the ground.
 They do not waste energy on vegetative spread if the mother plant is healthy.
 Start mulching around your aspen, as well, to conserve soil moisture so roots remain deep within the ground.